Will mental health apps replace therapists?

 Researchers believe that mental health apps help because they increase emotional self-awareness, improve mental health literacy, and improve coping skills.
 By improving their ability to cope, users gained confidence which reduced their depression.

-Are all apps safe and reliable to use?
+Are all mental health apps safe and reliable to use?

 It is important to keep in mind that many mental health apps make claims without any scientific evaluation.
 The treatment claims are unclear, and often people view the apps as an alternative to clinical support from a therapist.
 Responsible mental health apps suggest to at-risk users that they should seek help.
 Apps that do not make this recommendation to users, may be providing inferior treatment to vulnerable people.